sethdusek/pointcloudrender/README.md

 # Point Cloud Render
-WGPU-based renderer for images + depth maps that allows you to view the model from arbitrary positions.
+GPU-accelerated renderer for images + depth maps that allows you to view the model from arbitrary positions.
 Example:

 |Image|Depth Map|
 |-----|---------|